YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    |                            | For extracts in UTF-8 mode, YottaDB prefixes UTF-8 and a space to -LABEL.                 |
    +----------------------------+-------------------------------------------------------------------------------------------+

 2. GO - Global Output format, used for files to transport or archive. -FORMAT=GO stores the data in record pairs.
 Each global node produces one record for the key and one for the data.
-MUPIP EXTRACT -FORMAT=GO has two header records - the first is a test label (refer to the LABEL qualifier) and the second contains a data, and time.
+MUPIP EXTRACT -FORMAT=GO has two header records - the first is a test label (refer to the LABEL qualifier) and the second contains data, and time.

 3. ZWR - ZWRITE format, used for files to transport or archive that may contain non-graphical information.
 Each global node produces one record with both a key and data.
 MUPIP EXTRACT -FORMAT=ZWR has two header records, which are the same as for FORMAT=GO, except that the second record ends with the text " ZWR".